Adv-Software-DeKeet/.github/README.md

 #### Evidence:

+#### Individual

 ##### Graduation Preparation
-I have made a Graduation Preparation file where I explain what my previous internship was about and what I was looking for in the next one:
+I have made a Graduation Preparation document where I explain what my previous internship was about and what I am looking for in the next one:

 [Graduation Preparation](https://github.com/Adv-Software-DeKeet/.github/blob/main/Research/annotated-Graduation%2520Preparation.pdf)